 If you receive this message, you can do one of the following:

-- select the option to continue - this will provide an encrypted session to protect your data in the same way as if you had not received this message, however your browser will not be able to verify that it is guaranteed to be connected with this department's web server or
+- select the option to continue - this will provide an encrypted session to protect your data in the same way as if you had not received this message, however your browser will not be able to verify that it is guaranteed to be connected with our web server or

 - upgrade your browser to a recommended version or